| Be – SALTY, SWEET, SOUR, SPICY, BITTER, or SAVORY. Live Life in Your Taste Buds! Rebranding STK’s Brand Statement: Read what it means. |

 — Health Benefits to our body, mind, and soul

-The Six Tastes Kitchen is a collection of personal home-style, easy, healthy, and delicious recipes featuring the six basic tastes known to our palate: Sweet, Sour, Salty, Savory, Spicy, and Bitter.
+The Six Tastes Kitchen is a collection of personal home-style recipes.
+They are easy, healthy, and delicious.
+The recipes feature the six basic tastes known to our palate: Sweet, Sour, Salty, Savory, Spicy, and Bitter.
 Please join me on this journey, and together let us explore, experience, and learn everything about food.

 My vision…

 I went to school for Culinary Arts, and I cook and bake for a living.
-When I create a dish – tastes and flavors are not the only concern, but also the benefits it brings to the body.
+When I create a dish, I focus on tastes and flavors.
+I also consider the benefits it brings to the body.
 I don’t promote just one specific diet or advocate the elimination of certain food groups.
 I am an advocate of every healthy diet on this earth!

 I strongly believe the body needs all the vitamins, minerals, and micronutrients found in every food group.
 Instead of selecting, focusing, or eliminating certain food groups, I believe in three basic principles: